Knot Floer homology of positive braids

-Some properties of positive braid links are independent of their diagrams.
-For example, we will need the following theorem:

-\begin{theorem}[\cite{Cromwell}] Let $L$ be a positive braid link and $\beta$ be a positive braid whose closure $\hat\beta$ is a diagram representing $L$, then $L$ is split (or composite) if the link diagram $\hat\beta$ is split (or composite). \end{theorem}

-Note that the above theorem is also true for positive links by Ozawa in \cite{Ozawa} and homogeneous braid links by Feller and Lewark in \cite{FLR}.

-With Theorem \ref{split}, it is safe for us to assume each generator appears at least twice for non-split prime links.
-If $\sigma_i$ does not appear, then the diagram splits.
-If $\sigma_i$ appears once, the diagram decomposed from the $\sigma_i$ crossing into a connected sum and if one side represent unknots, we can just remove $\sigma_i$ and the unknot side from our braid.

-We will need to discuss the \textit{oriented skein relations} of positive braids so we denote $L_+$ be a diagram link with a positive crossing at $c$, $L_-$ be the diagram when we change $c$ to a negative crossing, and $L_0$ be the diagram when we resolve $c$ with respect to the orientation, see Figure \ref{fig:skein}.

-To avoid introducing negative crossings into our diagram, we are mainly interested in closures of braids containing $\sigma^2_i$.
-We call these two crossings \textit{adjacent}, if there are no other crossings using the arcs in the Seifert circles connecting these two crossings, see Figure \ref{fig:adjacent}.
-When we consider a resolution of $\beta=\sigma^2_i\beta'$ at one of the consecutive $\sigma_i$, we have $L_-$ being the closure of $\beta'$ and $L_0$ being the closure of $\sigma_i\beta'$.
-All three of them are positive.
-Moreover, their genera are related by:
+By joining the ends of each strand, a braid $\beta\in B_n$ can be converted to a link $L_\beta$, referred to as {\em the closure} of $\beta$.
+A link will be called a {\em positive braid link} if it is isotopic to the closure of a positive braid.